Massilia-Mazouzi/RAG-PIL-Thesis/README.md

 ## Folder and File Descriptions:

 1/Naive_RAG_system/
-Naive_RAG.ipynb — Full implementation of the baseline RAG pipeline using MiniLM embeddings and no metadata filtering.
+Naive_RAG.ipynb — Full implementation of the baseline RAG pipeline using recursive chunking, all-MiniLM-L6-v2 embeddings and no metadata filtering.

-ragas_input_data_naive_rag.csv — Test queries with reference answers and expected documents used for RAGAS evaluation.
+ragas_input_data_naive_rag.csv — Test queries with the system's answers and the retrieved chunks alongside the reference answers used as the ground_truth by the RAGAS framework.

-ragas_naive_results.csv — Raw RAGAS metric scores for the naive system.
+ragas_naive_results.csv — Raw RAGAS metric scores for the naive syste and its performance on each one of the 50 test queries across six RAGAS metrics:Context Relevance, Context Recall, Faithfulness, Answer Relevance, Correctness, and Semantic Similarity.

 2/Enhanced_RAG_system/
 Enhanced_RAG.ipynb — Final implementation of the enhanced RAG pipeline with: